thirumurthis/Learnings/hoppscotch_shc/hoppscotch_blog_notes.md

 git clone https://github.com/hoppscotch/helm-charts.git
 ```

-We need to override some properties in the configuration when we deploy to the KinD cluster.
+Some of the properties are overrided in the configuration when deployed to the KinD cluster.
 To deploy in the specific namespace we need to specify the namespace in the global.namespace as well, since the default values.yaml includes default namespace.
 The default ingress is disabled.
 The config uses the custom domain like below.

 ```yaml
 global: